Graham Thorpe beat John Haley (6/4) at The Manor Golf

 Club

-Olton Golf Club
+Whittington Heath Golf Club

 Club

-We are now taking entries for the 2022 BUNGS matchplay knockout.
+We are now taking entries for the 2023 BUNGS matchplay knockout.
 This competition will take the same format as previous years, with a draw for the entire competition being made at the forthcoming Charnwood Forest golf day.
-The final date for entries will be 12 noon on Thursday 3rd March.
+The final date for entries will be 12 noon on Thursday 2nd March.

 We organise an annual society matchplay competition for our members to contest.

-All players still in the competition will receive a list of contact numbers for the other players.
 Each tie will have the ‘home’ player pre-drawn and the players have the following choices as to how they want the match to be contested:

 The preferable option is for the match to be played at the ‘home’ player’s club.
 If the ‘home’ player is not a member of a golf club, then he can either find a suitable neutral venue to play the match or agree to play the match at his opponents club (assuming your opponent is a club member).